-Finally she leapt from freak show to freedom and instead of touring the country in a freak show she was touring it with exhibitions.
-She kept a studio in Londonís Bond Street and received commissions from The Royal Family.
+Finally Sarah escaped the freak shows and swapped touring the country as an oddity with touring it with painting exhibitions.
+She had a studio in London’s Bond Street and received commissions from The Royal Family.
 Her living was made from her mouth: she used her tongue to pick up a long-handled brush, placed the end of it under a loop on her right shoulder and manipulated it with her mouth to push paint around the canvas.